Validator Troubleshooting

 If you are the leader:

-- The miner is registered on the subnet and its hotkey appears in the metagraph.
+- Verify the miner is registered on the subnet and its hotkey appears in the metagraph.

-- The miner is pointing at the correct API URL for
+- Ensure the miner is pointing at the correct API URL for

 /v1/submissions*.